Useful information on Anthony Nolan, the stem cell donor register and blood cancer

 What we do

-Anthony Nolan is a pioneering charity that saves the lives of people with blood cancer and blood disorders.
+Anthony Nolan is a pioneering charity that unites people and science to unlock the cures, treatments and transplants that will transform the future for those with blood cancer and blood disorders.
 Every day, we use our register to match remarkable individuals willing to donate their bone marrow or blood stem cells to people who desperately need lifesaving transplants.

 - Anthony Nolan uses its register to match potential stem cell donors to blood cancer patients in desperate need of a stem cell transplant.